Scripter17/url-cleaner/README.md

 ##### Vars

-- `SOURCE_REG_DOMAIN`: The RegDomain of the "source" of the jobs.
-Usually the webpage it came from.
 - `SOURCE_URL`: The URL of the "source" of the jobs.
 Usually the webpage it came from.
+- `SOURCE_HOST`: The `Host` of the "source" of the jobs.
+Usually the webpage it came from.
+- `SOURCE_DOMAIN`: The `Domain` of the "source" of the jobs, Usually the webpage it came from.
+- `SOURCE_SUBDOMAIN`: The `Subdomain` of the "source" of the jobs, Usually the webpage it came from.
+- `SOURCE_NOT_DOMAIN_SUFFIX`: The `NotDomainSuffix` of the "source" of the jobs, Usually the webpage it came from.
+- `SOURCE_DOMAIN_MIDDLE`: The `DomainMiddle` of the "source" of the jobs, Usually the webpage it came from.
+- `SOURCE_REG_DOMAIN`: The `RegDomain` of the "source" of the jobs, Usually the webpage it came from.
+- `SOURCE_DOMAIN_SUFFIX`: The `DomainSuffix` of the "source" of the jobs, Usually the webpage it came from.
 <!--/cmd-->

 #### But how fast is it?